alexmacarthur/typeit/README.md

 ## Browser Support

-Bundles exist for browsers that support ES2015+ (which accounts for a [very strong majority](https://caniuse.com/#feat=es6-class) of users), as well as for those that do not.
+There are two bundles generated -- an ES module version for [browsers that support them](https://caniuse.com/#feat=es6-module), and a fully transpiled bundle.
+When in doubt, go for the latter.
 If you're using IE11 or older, you'll also need the following polyfills:

 -   `Array.prototype.fill`
 -   `IntersectionObserver`